Distribution of Chores with Information Asymmetry: Related Work

-\begin{paragraph}{Epistemic EF.} Research in epistemic relaxations of EF studies agents that have limited information about allocations of indivisible goods. \citet{aziz2018knowledge}, and \citet{caragiannis2022existence} define epistemic envy-freeness and EFX that characterizes allocates in which, based on only information about their own bundle, each agent believes it is possible that the remaining allocation satisfies EF or EFX.
+Our work aligns closely with \textit{epistemic} fair division which describes agents with limited information about allocations. \citet{ABC+18knowledge}, and \citet{caragiannis2023existence} define epistemic \EF{} and EFX as allocations in which each agent, based on information about their own bundle only, believes it is possible to allocate the remaining items to other agents such that the overall allocation satisfies \EF{} or EFX.
 Thus, each agent's view may be substantially different from each other or the real underlying allocation.
-In contrast, \citet{Hosseini2020:Fair}'s hidden envy-freeness notion supposes that each agent agrees on the visible information, but their belief about what's hidden may differ.
-Other epistemic fair division works include a Bayesian approach to incomplete information \citep{chen2017ignorance}, a generalization of maximin share \citep{chan2019maximin}, and where agents only compare their values to their neighbors on a social network \citep{abebe2016fair,bei2017networked,chevaleyre2017distributed,beynier2019local,bredereck2022envy}. \citet{bliznets2023fair} combines these approaches to study envy-freeness for agents embedded in a social network and who can hide at most one good in their allocation, and at most $k$ goods are hidden. \end{paragraph}
+The notion of hidden envy-freeness of \citet{Hosseini2020:Fair} supposes that each agent agrees on the visible information, but their belief about what's hidden may differ.
+Other related works include a Bayesian approach to incomplete information \citep{chen2017ignorance}, a generalization of maximin share \citep{chan2019maximin}, and where agents only compare their values to their neighbors on a social network \citep{abebe2017fair,bei2017networked,beynier2019local,bredereck2022envy,chevaleyre2017distributed}. \citet{bliznets2023fair} combine these approaches to study \EF{} for agents embedded in a social network who can hide at most one good in their allocation, and at most $k$ goods are hidden.

+The concept of ``copies'' of items appears in several works, but in very different settings to ours.
+For example, \citet{akrami2023fair} considered actual copies of chores that are added to allocations to obtain fair solutions.
+In this case, each actual copy of a chore creates additional disutility for the agents.
+Therefore, their approach for chores resembles the literature on goods allocation with charity, in which a small number of goods may be left unallocated in order to obtain a fair solution.
+Literature on EFX with charity was introduced by \citet{caragiannis2019envy} and followed-up with many relaxations \citep{chaudhury2021little,berger2022almost,akrami2022ef2x,berendsohn2022fixed,mahara2023extension}.
+On a technical level, \citet{akrami2023fair} develops an algorithm that yields an \EF{1} and \fPO{} allocation with $n-1$ surplus, whereas our algorithms guarantees \EF{} and \fPO{} upon adding $2n-2$ dubious chores to the original instances.

+Separately, \citet{aleksandrov2022envy} considered modified definitions of \EF{1} and EFX in which a counterfactual ``copy'' of an item is added to a bundle to eliminate pairwise envy. \citet{gorantla2023fair} studied the setting of goods divided into several types such that each agent values goods of the same type identically.
+Hence, goods of each type can be seen as ``copies,'' but they are given exogenously, in contrast to our setting.
+Likewise, \citet{aziz2023twotypes} focused on the setting with two types of chores.